SpeedyPHP/Sprockets/README.md

 Big up to Joe Scylla for CSSmin and Ryan Grove for JSmin.
 Their code power the new and fancy "minify" option.

+Thanks goes to Kjell for taking the original library and making it object orientated.

 ### Maintainer

-Kjell Bublitz - m3nt0r.de (at) gmail.com
+Zachary Quintana - zach.quintana (at) gmail.com